 Samuel Carpenter was born in Horsham, Sussex, England.
-He was baptised in the Church of St. Mary's Horsham on 20 November 1649.
-He purchased 5,000 acres of land from William Penn, 4200 of which lie in what is now Horsham Township, PA which was established as a municipal entity by a vote of the people in 1717 and named after Carpenter's birthplace.
+He was baptized in the Church of St. Mary'sm Horsham on 20 November 1649.
+He purchased 5,000 acres of land from William Penn probably on August 4, 1684.
+4200 of this acres lie in what is now Horsham Township, PA which was established as a municipal entity by a vote of the people in 1717 and named after Carpenter's birthplace.

 While Quakers are today maybe best known for their pacifism, Fox also preached against the authority and excesses of established churches, and against the absolute rule of the monarchy which put him and his followers at odds with the Church of England and the Crown.
 The restoration of King Charles in 1660 had further tightened restrictions against all religious sects other than the Anglican Church, making the penalty for unauthorized worship imprisonment or deportation.